-Just few blocks from the entrance to the Reunification Palace, Saigon’s War Remnants Museum offers an alternative narrative of the war from the North Vietnamese perspective.
+Just few blocks from the entrance to the Reunification Palace, Saigon’s War Remnants Museum offers a narrative of the war from the North Vietnamese perspective.

 One of the more interesting exhibits outside of the museum is found to the far left side of the main hall.
 Here you’ll find a life-sized recreated French POW camp, which houses displays of some of the torture devices, like barbed-wired tiger cages, and shows torture methods used during the conflict.
 Many of the displays are complete with mannequin bodies positioned inside.
 For the morbidly curious, this is also where you will find a guillotine actually used in executions until 1960.